yjqg6666/php-cp/README.md

 get_disable_list($redis_conf,CP_DEFAULT_REDIS_PORT); // get the redis disable ips;

 first param is you ip list;
+if ip list changed,the disable list will be clear;
 this function will return the fail ips;

 ## contact me